OPCFoundation/UA-Java-Legacy/README.md

   </toolchain>
 </toolchains>
 ```
-If you have no need to have a Java 6 supported build artifact, then you can remove the maven-toolchains-plugin from the pom.xml before building the project.
+If you have no need to have a Java 6 supported build artifact, then you can run the build with the `jdk6` profile disabled.

 #### Compiling ####